hajaulee/monitor/README.md

 Homepage: [https://hajaulee.github.io/monitor/](https://hajaulee.github.io/monitor/)

-The simple monitor using Google Firebase to monitor and control deep learning model training progress or something else, This is cloud-based monitor, use can access me from everywhere (has internet connection).
+The simple monitor using Google Firebase to monitor and control deep learning model training progress or something else, This is cloud-based monitor, so use can access me from everywhere (has internet connection).

 Use this monitor, you can: